thomasclarke1969/documentation/ios/integration/sending.md

 Note: It is not necessary to include the currently authenticated user in the participant array.
 They are implicit in all new conversations.***
 ```

+[LYRConversation](/docs/ios/api#lyrconversation) objects are created by calling `newConversationWithParticipants:options:error:` on [LYRClient](/docs/ios/api#lyrclient).
+The initialization variables are the following:

+* `participants` - A mandatory array of user identifiers.
+As Layer Authentication allows you to represent users within the Layer service via your backend’s identifier for that user, a participant in a Conversation is represented with that same user identifier.
+* `options` - An optional dictionary of initialization options.
+[Metadata](/docs/ios/guides#metadata) can be configured during initialization via the `LYRConversationOptionsMetadataKey` key with an `NSDictionary<NSString *, NSString *>` value.
+* `error` - An optional pointer to an error object whose value will be set if an error occurs.

+### Distinct Conversations

+By default, new Conversations are set to be distinct, which ensures that there is only one unique Conversation between the given set of users.
+Whether or not the `Conversation` should be distinct can be configured when creating new conversations by setting the `LYRConversationOptionsDistinctByParticipantsKey` option.

 If multiple users independently create distinct Conversations with the same set of users, the server will automatically merge the Conversations.
 This means that some properties of the Conversation may change after it is created, but the Layer SDK will handle these changes for you.

 You can also have multiple Conversations with the same set of users, should you choose.